gonzaloplaza/mean-base/README.md

 $ nodemon bin/www
 ```

-Without close your terminal, you can check the project running on **http://localhost:8080**
+Without closing your terminal, you can check the project running at **http://localhost:8080**

 For production environments.. (pending)